ra1nfalll/nextframe413/README.md

 (NEEDS TO BE FILLED)

 ## Ethical Consideration
-Our model is used to generate frames for a video.
+1. Our model is used to generate frames for a video.
 If you consider this on a larger scale than the dataset that we are using then there may be issues with video prediction.
 If a large enough network could be trained on a large portion of YouTube for example, anyone in those videos could have frames of a video generated from them.
 This could be a huge privacy issue for people.
 With this current model specifically trained on the Moving MNIST dataset we would probably not have much issue.
+2. Bias in datasets (bias in subject or actions): images generated may be better at representing certain groups of people or behaviors over represented in the dataset, or associate certain physical features of population groups to temporal actions from a bias in the data.
+3. In robotic decision making and autonomous driving: ethics of decision making based on the model, as biases in the model will be inherited by the decision making algorithms (Ex: if the model cannot predict future actions of racial minorities accurately, a decision made based upon output for autonomous driving or robotic applications can be dangerous.
+4. Self-driving cars accident prevention: Self-driving cars have both sensors and cameras, using our model it would be possible for the car to predict the future positions of objects in a scene to avoid accidents.
+5. Military Use: Since this model predicts where objects may be in the future, it could be used for predicting positions of moving targets.

 ## Authors